 - coffee cups – these cannot be recycled so must go in the general waste

 - plastic film, crisp or sweet wrappers

 - plastic bags

-There are a few things which can’t go in any of the above bins.
+There are a few things which have their own specific recycling bins.
 Here’s our A-Z of special items and what you should do with them: